-Aaron Paquette is one of Canadaʼs premiere First Nations artists.
+Aaron Paquette is one of Canadaʼs best-known First Nations Metis personalities.
 He is a bestselling, award-winning author, an artist, and a highly in demand Keynote Speaker and Facilitator.
 He is also a politician elected to Edmonton City Council in 2017, an illustrator, goldsmith and cathedral stained glass artist.

 He is also fortunate to be alive.